symfony/symfony-docs/components/dependency_injection/compilation.rst

         }
     }

-For YAML configuration files specifying the alias for the Extension as a key will mean that those values are passed to the Extension's ``load`` method:
+For YAML configuration files specifying the alias for the extension as a key will mean that those values are passed to the Extension's ``load`` method:

 .. code-block:: yaml